dywisor/roverlay/doc/rst/usage.rst

 An *EbuildCreationJob* does the following steps:

 #.
-Read the DESCRIPTION file of *p* R package tarball and stores the
+Read the DESCRIPTION file of *p*'s R package tarball and store the
    data in an associative array ('DESCRIPTION field' -> 'data')

 #.
 Call `dependency resolution`_